chromium/axiom/doc/explainer.md

 This provides great freedom in decoupling caller and callee.
 The conventions around passing arguments and communicating are well defined and flexible enough to cover a large number of situations.
 It's also inherently "remotable", meaning that you can write a general proxy which forwards calls to another origin, or across the network.

-We've used this to create a "pnacl" command which can load and arbitrary [pnacl](https://www.chromium.org/nativeclient/pnacl) port from the network (such as vim or python) and run it from with our [web_shell](../samples/web_shell) sample application.
+As an example, we've already used this to create a "pnacl" command which can load and arbitrary [pnacl](https://www.chromium.org/nativeclient/pnacl) port from the network (such as vim or python) and run it from with our [web_shell](../samples/web_shell) sample application.
 The same approach could work for asm.js, or "virtual" executables hosted by a cloud service.